1. Home: Explore careers

 Career path and progression

-As an experienced physician associate you may be able to move into management, medical teaching or research.
-Many physician associates work in general practice or emergency care, though it could be possible to specialise in a specific clinical area like paediatric care or mental health.
+As an experienced physician associate you might be able to move into management, medical teaching or research.

 Current opportunities